 10 Ways to Express Love

 Here are 10 ways to express love to your special someone, your friends, family, children.
-By expressing love we bring ourselves joy knowing that love is not just a Valentine moment, but an ongoing, free flowing experience that enriches our lives.
+By expressing love, we bring ourselves joy knowing that love is not just a Valentine's Day moment, but an ongoing, free-flowing experience that enriches our lives.

-Send flowers for no reason other than to say “Thank you for being you.”
+- Send flowers.
+Do it for no reason other than to say “Thank you for being you.”

-Set aside time to give the gift of listening.
+- Set aside time.
+Give the gift of listening.
 Make a date if you must, in your own home or at a quiet little neighborhood place, for coffee or a drink and just listen to each other’s thoughts.

-Order fortune cookies with love sayings or Italian Baci candies with love notes and keep a glass jar in your home filled with them.
+- Order fortune cookies.
+Find ones with love sayings, or get Italian Baci candies with love notes and keep a glass jar in your home filled with them.
 You might also intersperse with gratitude sayings.

-Write a note and send it via the U.S. Mail.
+- Write a note.
+Send it via the U.S. Mail.
 Here’s a simple start: “I am so grateful that you are in my life.
 I love you for a million reasons.
 Here are the top three.”

-Make time to be together for events that bring you both pleasure.
+- Make time.
+Arrange to be together for events that bring you both pleasure.